yugabyte/spring-tanzu-workshop/cart-microservice-starter/01_create_spring_boot_jpa.md

 # Spring Boot App using Yugabyte YSQL API

-Let's incrementally build our the Spring Boot app for simulating ecommerce API using Spring Data JPA and YugabyteDB.
+Let's incrementally build our the Spring Boot app for simulating shopping cart API using Spring Data JPA and YugabyteDB.

 ## Option 1: Use Starter project